 We collect information about you in three ways; directly, indirectly and through our website.
 It is good practice for us to provide you with privacy information through the method you have made contact with us and, so we provide further detail on this below.

-You may give us your information to book one of our holidays or training sessions, sign up as a volunteer, tell us your story, make a donation or communicate with us.
+You may give us your information to book one of our supported holidays, outings or training sessions, sign up as a volunteer, tell us your story, make a donation or communicate with us.
 The information may be provided by you through a form on our website, in an email, telephone call or by sending us something in the post.

 Depending on your settings or the privacy policies for other online services like Facebook or Twitter, you might give us permission to access information from those accounts or services.
 The information we get from those services depends on your settings, so you should regularly check them.

 We may collect information about you from publicly available information such as articles published in newspapers or information at Companies House.